nasa/ML-airport-taxi-in/README.md

 kedro ipython
 ```

-Staring Jupyter or IPython this way executes a startup script in `.ipython/profile_default/startup/00-kedro-init.py`.
+Starting Jupyter or IPython this way executes a startup script in `.ipython/profile_default/startup/00-kedro-init.py`.
 This creates a Kedro `context` variable in scope; the `context` can be used to access the data catalog, parameters, execute pipelines or portions thereof, and more.
 See the [relevant Kedro documentation](https://kedro.readthedocs.io/en/stable/11_tools_integration/02_ipython.html)
 for details.